StarPlayrX/Virtual-Multi-Mouse/README.md

 # 🐭👾🖲️ Virtual Multi-Mouse 1.1.0 🖲️👾🐭

-The best auto-config solution on the planet for combining your spinner, trackball, mouse into one virtual mouse!
-Written from the ground up with hightly intelligent code.
+The best auto-config solution on the planets.
+Combines your spinner, trackball, mouse into a virtual multi-mouse!
+Written from the ground up with intelligent code.
+Designed for Batocera Linux for use with Emulation Station and RetroArch.

 ## 🐭👾🖲️ Get Ready Player One!

 Virtual Multi-Mouse auto configures trackball, spinner, mouse into one virtual device.
 Multi-Mouse works with Batocera v35 or later.
 Recently tested on v35, v36 and v37.
 Official lightgun support is coming soon!
+Future versions may learn what types of games you playing and setup your relative and absolute might accordingly.
+In other words, VMM will start to learn.

-Like Batocera, it's made to just play!
+Like Batocera, Virtual Multi-Mouse is made to just play!
 Need to change your mouse configuration?
 Within a flash VMM sets up the virtual mouse accordingly.
 All you need to do is reboot and run a game!
 The software automatically determines the proper mouse config for player 1 games.

 Virtual Multi-Mouse uses sophisticated central intelligance gathering.
 VMM is programmed to be smart, very smart.
-Upon every fresh reboot, it does a great job reconfiguring all your mouse devices.
+Upon every fresh reboot, it does an awesome job reconfiguring all your mouse devices into one global mouse for player one.
 This software aims to be a zero-config-solution.
 We want VMM to be Auto-Magic!

 Troubleshooting: If things are not working, try exiting your game and relaunching it.
 Sometimes VMM needs a jump start.
 If your mouse controllers are still not working, simply reboot Batocera.
 Still having trouble?
 Feel free to post an issue.
+This is getting more rare as VMM can anticipate problems.

-Beginning with 1.0.10, at install Batocera.conf is set to be backed up.
-This is safegard incase something happens to this file.
-Virtual Multi-Mouse sets the global index here for EmulationStation and RetroArch to configure.
+At install, the Batocera.conf file is backed up.
+This is safegard incase something happens.
+Virtual Multi-Mouse sets the global index here for EmulationStation and RetroArch to configure and if for any reason that becomes defunct, your games could stop working.
+This is even more rare now but having a backup of this file with every install gives you peace of mind.

 Virtual Multi-Mouse natively supports relative usb devices this includes mouse, trackballs and spinners.
-We currently do not support absolute devices which are trackpads, lightguns and touch screens.
+We currently do not support absolute devices which are multi-touch trackpads, lightguns and touch screens.
 These are absolute devices.
-Starting with 1.1.1 be adding official support for known abs devices.
-We plan to include a configuration file that allows the user to determine which types of devices they want combined, and this may include further ways to manage games such as, I want X.zip to have Y.gun, etc, without needing to know its complex name or wavering index.
-The global config will be something like mouse=1, lightgun=1, touchpad=0. and we may have separate assignments for gun games, spinner games and trackball games in the near future, depending on what game data we can collect autmatically.
+Starting with 1.1.1 plan to start supporting abs devices in some fashion.
+In the future, we plan to include a configuration file that allows the user to determine which types of devices they want and allow more granual control but without having to remember a moving target like mouse indices or super long usb input names.

 Known issue: There is a slow down when combining absolute Apple Magic Trackpads with relative mice.
-For now absolute devices are turned off.
-Version 1.1.1 will introduce a mm.conf file that will allow which types of devices are combined and possibly more granular control without makes things too complex.
+For this reaons absolute devices are ignored.
+We will revisit this later.

 Virtual Multi-Mouse reviews all mouse indices upon startup.
 This includes its own index, all relative devices, all absolute devices.

-When a game starts, Batocera inserts evmapy to the next avaiable usb slot.
-This usually gets added at the end, but if you remove any usb device, evampy on the next game will consume that space.
-VMM is now smart enough to deal with this chaos.
-While we still encourage leaving your usb devices alone while running Batoceara, VMM is getting smarter by the day and is able to take on these new challenges.
+When a game starts, Batocera inserts its own virtual mouse-keyboard called "evmapy".
+It will always consume the next available slot.
+This is usually harmless and usually gets added at the end, but if you remove any usb device, evampy on the next game will take the first available position.
+VMM is now smart enough to deal with this organized chaos.
+While we still encourage leaving your usb devices alone while running Batoceara, VMM is king and it can now tame the evmapy lion.

 Each version gets better and better!
+Eventually Virtual Multi-Mouse will literally learn about the games you play and make setup decisions for you.
+This is slowly being rolled out into each version and so far we've been able to do this with three simple shell scripts.
+We don't believe this is a bad thing as long as VMM is efficent and works as designed.
+However, we may start using Rust in the future.

 ## 🐭👾🖲️ Ready to Enter the Multi-Verse?